derushio/ItnavCoronaSDKBootcamp/breakoutSample/whatsVariable.md

 ```

-If your display shows like the following image, it is a success.<br />
+Your successful if the display shows like the following image.<br />

 ![](./image/execBreakoutSample1.png)